echelon1337/superlists/superlists/readme.md

-Superlist README.
+readme.md

+Superlist is just a simple project without any meaningful purpose.

-There is not much to read here because I use this project for practice.
+There is not much to read here because I use this project for practice only.